gilbertlucas46/cauayanresort/src/pages/main/pages.md

     the island.
 Take in and experience the organic unity of Filipino craftsmanship and nature’s own design.
   title: Our Villas
+culinaryexperience:
+  tabs:
+    - desc: >-
+        Go on a journey for the senses by taking a bite of the island’s freshest flavors.
+Every meal and refreshment in our menu is crafted by our topnotch chef.
+Imagine the best locally-sourced ingredients prepared to create a first-class feast.
+Truly, a culinary experience worth taking home.
+      slider: []
+      tab: Restaurant
+      title: Cauayan Restaurant
 ---